nguyenhuy-dev/FPTU_PRJ301_Assignment_ProductIntroduction/README.md

 ## Included in this repo:

 * A small Java Web Application to manage information about products
+* A major assignment from the course Java Web Application at FPT HCM University
 * Structured based on the MVC architecture
 * Built with: JDBC, Servlet, JSP